Battle lines forming for Tata legal showdown

 "The make or break will be whether Mistry can prove that the Trusts used their powers in the interest of their personal whims," said a Mumbai-based lawyer, who asked not to be named.

-Additional reporting by Abhirup Roy and Euan Rocha in Mumbai and Douglas Busvine in New Delhi
+Reporting by Aditi Shah and Promit Mukherjee, with additional reporting by Abhirup Roy and Euan Rocha in Mumbai and Douglas Busvine in New Delhi; Editing by Ian Geoghegan